ccstolley/ircl/README.md

 Future plans
 ------------

-- add command scripting
-- support a `/last` command
+- replace libreadline with editline/libedit/linenoise
-- improved internal management of nicks and tab-completion
+- improved internal management of nicks, tab-completion and message history
-- editline/libedit support
+- command scripting
 - who knows?
 Lodge an issue if you have ideas!